OEvortex/revibe/docs/README.md

-# REVIBE Documentation
+# ReVibe Documentation

-Welcome to the REVIBE documentation!
-For basic setup, see the [main README](https://github.com/revibe-ai/revibe#readme).
+Welcome to the ReVibe documentation!
+For basic setup, see the [main README](https://github.com/OEvortex/revibe#readme).

-**🔄 REVIBE is a fork of Mistral Vibe by Oevortex**

-This documentation covers the enhanced features and multi-provider capabilities added to the original Mistral Vibe foundation.
+ReVibe is a multi-provider CLI coding agent with a clean, minimal interface.

 ## Available Documentation

-- **[ACP Setup](acp-setup.md)** - Setup instructions for using REVIBE with various editors and IDEs that support the Agent Client Protocol.
+- **[ACP Setup](acp-setup.md)** - Setup instructions for using ReVibe with various editors and IDEs that support the Agent Client Protocol.